• Skip to primary navigation

 Traditional chili flakes come from chili or cayenne peppers, but these relatively small, red chilis are the most commonly used in preparing this seasoning.

-However, it is possible to make similar flakes with jalapenos, Anaheim peppers, or others.
+However, making similar flakes with jalapenos, Anaheim peppers, or others is possible.

 No matter what varieties you choose, only use peppers at the peak of freshness.
 You want them to be entirely ripe for maximum flavor.